Sergey Kurginyan: Soviet period

+Kurginyan and his organization played a major role in the debate within the Soviet leadership regarding the 500 Days Program that was to transition the USSR into a market economy.
+In August 1990, Kurginyan was commissioned by Ryzhkov to study the plan; in September, Kurginyan was invited to a session of the Council of Ministers.
+There, Kurginyan strongly denounced the 500 Days Program, stating that its leading authors, the economists Yavlinksii and Shatalin, were "objectively acting as agents of imperialism" and stating that the reformist wing of the communist party constitutes a "criminal mafia" that already possessed a fortune of 900 billion rubles.
+Kurginyan's opposition to the program gave him power and prestige amongst Soviet hardliners; in October 1990 Ryzhkov granted Kurginyan's Experimental Creative Center international status and various privileges.

 The Russians were offered to follow the example of Japan and "sparingly and prudently" put all the released funds to the program of national salvation of Russia.

 In 1990, Kurginyan created "Experimental Creative Centre" which main task is to unite aesthetics, ethics and epistemology.
 Since 2004 this community has associated nongovernmental status in the United Nations.

 In 1991, Kurginyan refused to become a counselor of Gorbachev because of differences in attitudes towards the withdrawal of the Communist Party and the country out of the impasse.
 Kurginyan's idea of relying on an intelligent layer (mainly scientific and technical intelligentsia) for guiding the country through the modernization was supported by Yuri Prokofiev, the secretary of the CPSU MGK.
 A number of houses in the center of Moscow have been granted to S. Kurginyan who united in the Experimental Creative Center a number of organizations and laboratories with the development breakthroughs.